kzembower/Cooking/README.md

 3. Cooking weight-volume conversion chart for common foods
 * This is a cleaned version of the RCPS WEIGHT-VOLUME CONVERSION CHART FOR MANY FOODS data, in LiberOffice Writer format.

+4. Bean Cooking times
+* This is a one-page summary of the bean cooking times from _Cooking Under Pressure_, Lorna Sass, first edition, 2009, page 196.
+Significant contribution of the author of this document is the column “Fresh beans” time under pressure.
+This file is provided in both LibreOffice and PDF format.